-Week 3 Coteaching & Coplanning
+Week 3 Coteaching & Coplanning January 26-30

 \\\\\\This is the week that daily lesson plans are due for week 4.
-Lesson plans will be due now each week for the upcoming week no later than Friday at 5:00 pm.
-All plans are due no later than Friday at 5:00 pm to your university supervisor.
-They will provide instructions on where to leave the lesson plans.
-Typically there will be a folder labeled with your name on their door mailbox.
-Please leave all documentation in this folder.
-Failure to do this in a timely manner will impact your final internship grade.
+Lesson plans will be due now each week for the upcoming week no later than Friday at 5:00 pm via Canvas unless you and the university supervisor make other arrangements.
+Failure to turn in lesson plans in a timely manner may impact your final internship grade.